I Luh Ya Papi: Background and release

 I feel blessed, I come from the South Bronx, from the same street that she came from.
 Working with her is a blessing for me, this record is big just for the fact that we both came from the South Bronx and did it."

 — —French Montana on working with Lopez.

 After the release of her first greatest hits compilation Dance Again... the Hits (2012), Jennifer Lopez went on to her first tour, the Dance Again World Tour, and after completing it, she started writing and recording songs for the project.
 In May 2013, Lopez released "Live It Up", featuring Pitbull and produced by RedOne, which received generally favorable reviews from music critics, but failed to match the success of Lopez's previous collaborations with Pitbull and RedOne.
 After postponing the album multiple times, she admitted that, "I'm more a believer of letting it gain momentum.
 Let there be demand for the album by putting out some great music first."
 After releasing the promotional singles "Same Girl" and "Girls" in early 2014, Lopez announced "I Luh Ya Papi" as the project's lead-single.
-The single's coverart was revealed on March 4, 2014, with Lopez wearing a "white hot outfit and slick ponytail on a yacht", as described by Mike Wass of Idolator.
+The single's cover art was revealed on March 4, 2014, with Lopez wearing a "white hot outfit and slick ponytail on a yacht", as described by Mike Wass of Idolator.

 A version of "I Luh Ya Papi" featuring French Montana premiered on the radio station Power 106 on March 5, 2014, and it became available to digital download on March 11, 2014.
 Speaking of her decision to have French Montana feature, Lopez said, "We're both from New York, and we both have similar backgrounds, and I wanted this record to have that vibe and he was just perfect for it so I was so happy when he heard this record and wanted to be a part of it."
 According to Nielsen BDS, "I Luh Ya Papi" was the second most added song to rhythmic radio stations in Canada.